yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Machine_Learning/tidl.rst

 During import process (described later), some operators or layers in a network model will be coalesced or converted into TIDL layers listed above.
-The supported operators/layers for Tensorflow/ONNX/Caffe are listed below.
+The supported operators/layers for Tensorflow/TensorFlow Lite/ONNX/Caffe are listed below.

-**Supported TensorFlow and TensorFlow Lite operators and the corresponding TIDL layers:**
+**Supported TensorFlow operators and the corresponding TIDL layers:**

 +-----------------------+------------------------+
 | TensorFlow Operator   | TIDL Layer             |